 Suggested template text for Editorial notes to inform readers that a protocol will not be progressed to the review stage:

 - This protocol will not be progressed to the review stage as it no longer meets Cochrane's methodological standards.

 - This protocol will not be progressed to the review stage as there has been no progress with the review in XX months/years.
 New authors are being sought to take this topic forward.

 - This protocol will not be progressed to a review because the topic is no longer considered a priority.

 - To minimize research waste, this protocol will not be progressed to the review stage because we are aware of another good-quality review on this topic already in progress/published (provide reference if applicable).

 When published, the Editorial note will also display in the PDF version on the Cochrane Library and also above the plain language summary on https://www.cochrane.org/evidence.
-If the full text is on PubMed Central, the Editorial note will also be displayed there.
-Currently the Editorial note is not delivered to PubMed, but Cochrane and Wiley are exploring the options for displaying notes on PubMed.
+As noted above, David Hives at Wiley must be notified to ensure the Editorial note is added to PubMed and/or PubMed Central.